peterbest52/wifi_beijing/README.md

 The Wi-Fi data can be downloaded from [here](https://github.com/xic19022/wifi_bj/blob/master/Wifi.zip?raw=true).

 ## POI Data ##
 The point-of-interest (POI) data were used for deriving the activity types for the SSTM modeling.
-The raw data was derived from AutoNavi (www.amap.com), one of the largest web map service providers in China.
+The raw data were derived from AutoNavi (www.amap.com), one of the largest web map service providers in China.

 The POI data can be downloaded from [here](https://github.com/xic19022/wifi_bj/blob/master/POI.xlsx?raw=true).